Top Interview Questions

 Answer:

-A data source
+Check data source connectivity

 Answer: